 A how-to by hairstylist Gilbert Pickett, owner of Salon Mio Mio in San Francisco.

-Rough, rugged and one badass mother f$&@#r is what I think of when it comes to Daniel Craig.
-The newest, and in my opinion, best James Bond since Connery, Craig brings out the darker side of James Bond that has never been seen before.
-With Spectre, the next Bond movie coming out in November, he is going to be the it man this season.
-Daniel’s portrayal is all about mystique along with his impeccable style wearing Armani and Tom Ford suits.
+Rough, rugged and one badass mother [email protected]#r is what I think of when it comes to Daniel Craig.
+In my opinion, the best James Bond since Connery, Craig brings out the darker side of James Bond that has never been seen before.
+With No Time to Die the next Bond movie coming out in October, he is going to be the it man this season.
+Daniel's portrayal is all about mystique along with his impeccable style wearing Armani and Tom Ford suits.

 While his look appears sharp and effortless now, when it comes to his hair he has had many misses over the years.